ariffaisalsheam/menux-deployment/README.md

 - Built with Spring Boot and React
 - UI components by shadcn/ui
 - Icons by Lucide
-- AI powered by Google Gemini and other providers
+- AI features powered by various large language models